ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 ### Bandwidth and VPN overhead

-Once tunneled through a VPN, your connection bandwidth becomes limited to the VPN bandwidth if the VPN exit node bandwidth is smaller than yours.
+Once tunnelled through a VPN, your connection bandwidth becomes limited to the VPN bandwidth if the VPN exit node bandwidth is smaller than yours.

 In addition, a VPN adds a data overhead in that the actual data going through the encrypted tunnel is carried over [clearnet](https://www.urbandictionary.com/define.php?term=clearnet) network packets.
 When using a VPN, the actual [data payload](https://networkengineering.stackexchange.com/a/35021) is reduced by overhead of the VPN protocol.